Back to School Sale! Up to 33% off CIPD Courses

 If you’re considering a career in HR or looking to take the next step, you’ve probably come across the titles HR Business Partner (HRBP) and HR Manager.
-They sound similar, but they have distinct roles, responsibilities, and career trajectories.
+They sound similar, and in many organisations the responsibilities genuinely overlap, but they represent distinct approaches to HR work with different career trajectories.

 So, what’s the real difference?
 And more importantly, which one is the right fit for you?
 Let’s break it down.